ksu-cs-textbooks/cis400/content/1-object-orientation/00-introduction/03-the-software-crisis.md

 date: 2018-08-24T10:53:26-05:00
 ---

-At the 1968 NATO Software Engineering Conference held in Garmisch Germany, the term "Software Crisis" was coined to describe the current state of the software development industry, where common problems included:
+At the 1968 NATO Software Engineering Conference held in Garmisch, Germany, the term "Software Crisis" was coined to describe the current state of the software development industry, where common problems included:

 * Projects that ran over-budget
 * Projects that ran over-time